mikeizbicki/lab-goodreads2/README.md

 but for our purposes the most important are the `title` and `book_id` fields.
 In order to find the title of the book that corresponds to the book review we found above, we need to search through the entire `goodreads_books.json.gz` file for a line with the appropriate `book_id` and extract the `title` field from this entry.
-We will use the `grep` tool to search and the `jq` tool to extract.
+We will use the `grep` tool to search and a new command `jq` to extract.

 ### Part 1.a: Searching with `grep`